beginning of content

 Substance abuse

 Using substances to cope, such as alcohol or drugs, can be a sign of mental health problems.
-Using substances can also cause mental illness.
+Using substances can also increase your risk of developing mental illness.

 Feeling guilty or worthless

-Thoughts like 'I'm a failure', 'It's my fault' or 'I'm worthless' are all possible signs of a mental health disorder.
-Your friend or loved one may need help if they're often criticising or blaming themselves for things not in their control.
+Persistent unpleasant thoughts like 'I'm a failure', 'it's my fault' or 'I'm worthless' are all possible signs of a mental health disorder.
+You, your friend or loved one may need help if they have low self-esteem and often criticise or blame themselves for things beyond their control.

 Suicidal thoughts

-With some mental health problems, a person may express a desire to hurt or kill themselves.
-They may have harmed themselves or be thinking about ways to die.
+With some mental health problems, you may have suicidal thoughts about wanting to end your life or to self-harm.
+You may have harmed yourself or be thinking about ways to die.
 Some people may have thoughts of harming others.

 Neglect and performing less well

 You may notice that a friend or relative seems less capable than they used to be.
-They might be doing poorly at school or work and not fulfilling their responsibilities.
-They might have stopped caring about their appearance or taking care of personal hygiene.
-They may have trouble with remembering things or focusing on a task.
+They might be doing poorly at school or work and not meeting their responsibilities.
+They might stop caring about their appearance or personal hygiene.
+They may have trouble remembering things or focusing on a task.

-If a friend or relative starts participating in risky activities — such as unprotected sex, substance abuse, dangerous driving or crime — this could indicate a mental health problem.
+If a friend or relative starts doing risky things — such as unprotected sex, substance abuse, dangerous driving or crime — this could indicate a mental health problem.
 Seek help straight away.

-Someone might have a mental health problem if they think that:
+Someone might have a mental health problem if they think unusual or strange thoughts, including:

 Daily actions to improve your mental health